chiamin/chiamin.github.io/_projects/1_project.md

 ---

 Superconductivity is a phenomeno that electrons propergate without dissipation and therefore feel no resistance.
-High-temperature superconductors have been discovered over 50 years, while its machenism remains one of the biggest mistary in condensed matter physics.
+High-temperature superconductors have been discovered since 1970, while its machenism remains one of the biggest mistary in condensed matter physics.
-The main challenging is that there exists a number of competing states with extremely close energies.
+The main challenging is the existance of a number of competing states with extremely close energies, which requires high accuracy in the theoritical calculations.

-Therefore the theoritical
+We have a series of works on this topic.
+By utilizing advance computational techniques, in particular tensor network and quantum Monte Carlo, we are able to obtain the ground state as well as other low-energy states in high accuracy.

-We have published a series of works on this topic.
+T